operation404/fvtt-boneyard/README.md

 # Boneyard
-Boneyard is a module for any general use tools I think I might need in my Foundry games.
+Boneyard is a module for any general use tools I think I might need in my foundry games.

 ## Socketlib wrapper functions for executing anonymous functions
-It is possible to execute anonymous functions through socketlib using the wrapper functions Boneyard provides.
+It is possible to execute anonymous functions through the wrapper functions Boneyard provides.
 Boneyard converts the function to a string and sends that string through socketlib to a registered handler which parses the string back into a function and executes it.

 ```js
 Boneyard.executeForEveryone_wrapper((args) => {